Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 - `bind` instructs to make a separate bind() call for a given address:port pair.
-- `reuseport` instructs to create an individual listening socket for each worker process allowing the Kernel to better distribute incoming connections between worker processes
+- `reuseport` instructs to create an individual listening socket for each worker process, allowing the Kernel to better distribute incoming connections between worker processes.
 - `backlog=N` sets the maximum length for the queue of pending TCP connections.
-  This number should not be too small in order to prevent clients seeing "Connection refused" error connecting to a busy Kong instance. **Note:** on Linux, this value is limited by the setting of `net.core.somaxconn` Kernel parameter.
-In order for the larger `backlog` set here to take effect it is necessary to raise `net.core.somaxconn` at the same time to match or exceed the `backlog` number set.
+  This number should not be too small to prevent clients seeing "Connection refused" errors when connecting to a busy Kong instance. **Note:** On Linux, this value is limited by the setting of the `net.core.somaxconn` kernel parameter.
+In order for the larger `backlog` set here to take effect, it is necessary to raise `net.core.somaxconn` at the same time to match or exceed the `backlog` number set.
-- `ipv6only=on|off` whether an IPv6 socket listening on a wildcard address [::]
+- `ipv6only=on|off` specifies whether an IPv6 socket listening on a wildcard address [::] will accept only IPv6 connections or both IPv6 and IPv4
-  will accept only IPv6 connections or both IPv6 and IPv4 connections
+  connections.
-- so_keepalive=on|off|[keepidle]:[keepintvl]:[keepcnt] configures the “TCP
+- `so_keepalive=on|off|[keepidle]:[keepintvl]:[keepcnt]` configures the “TCP
   keepalive” behavior for the listening socket.
-If this parameter is omitted then the operating system’s settings will be in effect for the socket.
+If this parameter is omitted, the operating system’s settings will be in effect for the socket.
 If it is set to the value “on”, the SO_KEEPALIVE option is turned on for the socket.
 If it is set to the value “off”, the SO_KEEPALIVE option is turned off for the socket.
 Some operating systems support setting of TCP keepalive parameters on a per-socket basis using the TCP_KEEPIDLE, TCP_KEEPINTVL, and